geoffmunn/utility-scripts/docs/workflows.md

       - terra1sk06e3dyexuq4shw77y3dsv480xv42mq73anxu
     steps:
       - action: withdraw
+        description: Withdraw rewards from the validator if there are more than 1000 LUNC and it is 5pm on Sunday
         when:
           - LUNC > 1000
           - Day = Sunday
           - Time = 5pm
       - action: redelegate
+        description: Redelegate 600 LUNC to the same validator
         amount: 600 LUNC
         when:
           - always